Update: Nomi and her new baby, Luna, will return to CalU in the Feb. 25, 2021 episode of grown-ish.

 Earlier: Following a surprise baby shower, Nomi decided to leave CalU in grown-ish's Feb.
 13 episode, leaving viewers to wonder if she'll ever return to the show.
 It's hard to imagine Emily Arlok won't be back eventually, but the episode certainly felt like a farewell.

-Nomi had spent the episode agonizing over some seriously difficult decisions, including whether or not to keep her unborn baby or place it for adoption.
-She also struggled over whether to even tell her one-night stand that he's the father of her unborn child.
-Following several scenes of legit every member of the crew giving their opinions on all of the above, Zoey privately reminded Nomi that these aren't choices anyone but she can make for herself.
+In it, Nomi agonized over some very difficult decisions, including whether or not to keep her unborn baby or place it up for adoption.
+She also struggled to decide whether or not to tell her one-night stand that he's the father of her child.
+Following several scenes of legit every one of her friends giving their opinions about the matter, Zoey privately reminded Nomi that these are choices only she can make.

 "I'm not going to be able to think about it here, not clearly anyway," Nomi admitted to Zoey.
 "I think I need to go home.
 Is that like the coward's way out?"
 (For the record, Zoey thought moving back in with her parents was "actually a really brave decision.")

 After loading her car to the airport, Nomi said her goodbyes one by one to Vivek, Ana, Aaron, Jazz, Sky, and Luca, who naturally recited a Cherokee phrase he said meant, "Until we meet again."
 Zoey told Nomi she didn't even want to say goodbye because she knew they would see each other again soon.
 "I'm gonna miss you the most," replied a tearful Nomi.